pure-data/externals-howto/README.rst

     void atom_string(t_atom *a, char *buf, unsigned int bufsize);

 Converts atom ``a`` into C string ``buf``.
-The memory to this char buffer has to be reserved manually and its length must be declared in ``bufsize``.
+The memory to this char buffer needs to be reserved manually and its length must be declared in ``bufsize``.

 gensym